ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot93.png">

 <div class=indentation>
   b.
-Open the <b>Target</b> datasheet, and review the following inputs:
+Open the <b>Target</b> datasheet and review the following inputs:
   <br>
   <div class=indentation>
     i. <i>Function</i> – is set to <i>Relative</i> so that the target may be defined as a proportion (between 0 and 1) of the desired level of feature representation in the study area.